 STUDIO PHOTOS WITH A SEAMLESS WHITE BACKGROUND

+This is for all those bloggers out there that do product reviews.
 We bought this professional tabletop studio kit to shoot products for reviews, since technically it’s not legal to be pulling images from google.
 So far it does everything we need.
 The quality is pretty good for the price.
 See our full review here.

 - Adobe Lightroom – does all my color correcting and 99% of my edits.